rahuljoshi1814/Emotion-Detection-from-Video-using-YOLO-v8/README.md

 ## Running the Project
 #### Local Development
 - You can run the app locally using Uvicorn:
-- uvicorn app:app --reload
+- uvicorn fast_api_app:app --reload
-Real-Time Video Processing
-To process a live video from your webcam or a recorded video file, run the following Python script:
 #### Real-Time Video Processing
-To process a live video from your webcam or a recorded video file, run the following Python script:
+To process a live video from your webcam or a recorded video file, run the following Python script: web_app.py This script will detect faces and emotions in real-time using your webcam.
-- python emotion_detection.py
-This script will detect faces and emotions in real-time using your webcam.

 ## AWS Deployment